genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 So far, we have only directed you towards manual data ingestion techniques, using gradle tasks, forms, [SendIt](/operations/commands/server-commands/#sendit-script), Genesis Console or Postman.
 Here, we shall look at how you can continuously ingest data using [Data Pipelines](/server-modules/integration/data-pipeline/introduction/).

-Data pipelines allow you to ingest data from some external source.
-You configure what source or sources you want to ingest, how these map to your Genesis application's data model and what to do with this mapped data.
+Data pipelines enable you to ingest data from an external source.
+You configure:

+- what source or sources you want to ingest
+- how these map to your Genesis application's data model
+- what to do with this mapped data.

 ## Section objectives
 The goal of this section is to: